Iowa drinking water from Mississippi River has ‘forever chemicals’ - NewsBreak

 The U.S. Centers for Disease Control and Prevention has found that the vast majority of Americans have detectable amounts of PFAS in their blood.

-Iowa Capital Dispatch is part of States Newsroom.
+Iowa Capital Dispatch is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Iowa Capital Dispatch maintains editorial independence.
+Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.
 Follow Iowa Capital Dispatch on Facebook and Twitter .

-The post Iowa drinking water from Mississippi River has ‘forever chemicals’ appeared first on Minnesota Reformer .
+The post Iowa drinking water from Mississippi River has ‘forever chemicals’ appeared first on Wisconsin Examiner .